HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 ## Building Reproducible LLM Applications

-This is the first article in a series that introduces structured generation, a paradigm aimed at reducing the unpredictability of LLMs by ensuring that their outputs adhere to predefined formats.
-As part of this framework, the tutorial will cover the general idea of structured generation, and how it can be implemented in Python using Anthropic's Large Language Models (LLMs) inference API and the Pydantic library.
-We hope this short series will help you clear your doubts about LLM unreliability and set the ground for building more reliable LLM applications.
+This is the first article in a series that introduces structured generation, a paradigm aimed at reducing the unpredictability of LLMs by ensuring their outputs adhere to predefined formats.
+The tutorials will cover the general idea of structured generation and how to implement it in Python using Anthropic's Large Language Models (LLMs) inference API and the Pydantic library for schema generation and validation.
+We hope this short series will help clarify doubts about LLM reliability and lay the groundwork for building more dependable LLM applications.

+This post introduces structured generation, an approach to improve LLM reliability by guiding outputs to follow predefined formats.
+We'll start by gently reviewing the basic concepts, then jump into a practical example of guiding Anthropic's Claude 3.5 Sonnet model to output structured data in different formats.
+In follow-up tutorials, we'll explore more advanced ways to guide the model using assistant response prefilling and function calling, as well as how to conveniently generate and validate schemas using the Pydantic library.
+The final blog post will develop a complete example of legal text classification.

 **Enrica Troiano¹ and Tommaso Furlanello¹²**